cyverse/atmosphere-v2-apiary-docs/src/quotas.md

 ## Quota [/quotas/{id}]
 A single Quota object.

-Each quota request has the following properties:
+Each quota has the following properties:

-- **id**: the id of the request
+- **id**: the id of the quota
 - **cpu**: CPUs allotted to quota
 - **memory**: Memory allotted to quota
 - **storage**: Storage allotted to quota